GuildedThorn/GuildedThorn/README.md

 # Work Experience
 - Full Stack Developer.
+- Restful API's.
-- Kali Linux Pen Testing and Cybersecurity intern
+- Kali Linux Pen Testing and Cybersecurity internship.
+- Certified in apple and samsung phone repair.
 - IT and Hardware Technician.
-- Database Management and Server Side Web Applications.
+- Database Management and Web Applications.
 - Robotics Engineer who works with Arduino and Raspberry Pi.
+- Deep understanding of multithreading and hashing.

 ## Known Languages